fionix-software/minima/README.md

 # Contribution

 You can contribute in many ways.
-You don't have to contribute code and you can contribute by planning evens, design, write documentations, reviews, promotes and many more!
+You don't have to contribute code and you can contribute by planning events, design, write documentations, reviews, promotes and many more!
 Refer [here](https://opensource.guide/how-to-contribute/) for more.
 You can direct message the maintainer on twitter (as stated above) for inquiries.

 If you were to contribute to the project by code, please follow Github's Fork & Pull guide stated [here](https://reflectoring.io/github-fork-and-pull/).
 Make sure to update your forked repository to upstream before working on it, or at least before submitting the changes.
 After submitting the changes, please make a pull request and have a discussion.